yochaigal/cairn/wip/2e/setting-seeds.md

 | **18**  | Sanctuary  | Perpetually Revolves        |
 | **19**  | Farmstead  | Unusual Rulers              |
 | **20**  | Citadel    | Integration with Nature     |

-> This needs to be changed to diverge from the Heart table, or merged.

 #### Hazards